Privacy Policy

 30916 Isernhagen, Germany

-The controller decides on the purposes and means of data processing.
-Data protection concerns can be addressed at any time via the contact form or by post to the above address.
+The controller determines the purposes and means of data processing.
+Data protection concerns may be addressed at any time via the contact form or by post to the above address.

-Under current law, Suchen Technology GmbH is not obliged to appoint a data protection officer in accordance with Art.
-37 GDPR.
+Under current legislation, Suchen Technology GmbH is not obliged to appoint a data protection officer in accordance with Article 37 of the GDPR.

 3.3 Competent supervisory authority

-Without prejudice to your rights under Art.
-77 GDPR, you can lodge a complaint with a data protection supervisory authority.
+Without prejudice to your rights under Article 77 of the GDPR, you may lodge a complaint with a data protection supervisory authority.
 The competent authority for us is:

-The State Commissioner for Data Protection of Lower Saxony
+The State Data Protection Commissioner of Lower Saxony

 Prinzenstraße 5